Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     +---------+--------+

-Also, there are the so-called lazy chunks that do not have the actual compressed data, but only metainformation about how to read it.
+Also, there are the so-called lazy chunks that do not have the actual compressed data, but only meta-information about how to read it.
 Lazy chunks typically appear when reading data from persistent media.
 A lazy chunk has header and bstarts sections in place and in addition, an additional trailer for allowing to read the data blocks::